-The Optical Fractionator probe lets you sample a three-dimensional region of interest and estimate the total number of particles.
+The Optical Fractionator probe lets you sample a 3D region of interest and estimate the total number of particles.

 The optical fractionator is an important development in probes involving the estimation of population size.
 The optical fractionator is a combination of counting with the optical disector and counting with the fractionator.
 This combination, referred to in the literature as the optical fractionator (West, et al., 1991), has a number of practical attributes, such as being unaffected by tissue shrinkage and not requiring rigorous definitions of structural boundaries.
 The optical fractionator involves counting objects with optical disectors in a uniform systematic sample that constitutes a known fraction of the volume of the region being analyzed.
-In practice, this is accomplished by systematically sampling a known fraction of the section thickness, of a known fraction of sectional area, of a known fraction of the sections that contain the region of interest.
+In practice, this is accomplished by systematically sampling a known fraction of the sections that contain the region of interest.